jjaswanson4/specification-enhancements/sup-template.md

 ## Technical proposal

-> The SUPs' technical details.
+> The SUP's technical details.
 There must be enough technical details that someone can take the information in this section and implement it on their own.
 >
 > Complete as part of Phase 3: SUP Technical Development